billmclean/Julia_Lessons/markdown/lesson07.md

 |2.2026e+04  |
 ```
 Also, note that the format string needs to end with a newline character `\n`
-to if we want subsequent output to follow on the next line.
+if we want subsequent output to follow on the next line.

 ## Docstrings